Kevin-Haigis-Lab/PackageBluishgreen/README.md

 <!-- badges: end -->

-The goal of `PackageBluishgreen` is to package the internals for clustering cells for Olesja Popow (pronounced “pow pow”).
+The goal of `PackageBluishgreen` is to package the internals for clustering cells for Olesja Popow (pronounced “po-pow”).
 The cells were identified using the TUNEL algorithm which output DAPI and FITC values for each cell into a CSV.
 This package takes these outputs and clusters them by their FITC intensity.